One Night on an Old Paddle Boat

 The Plaza Hotel was a great example of a grand, historic hotel with a young spirit.

 There was something warm and welcoming from the moment we stepped inside.
 I wasn't sure what it was that made the hotel feel so comfortable.
-But just before we left I read a note, tacked in the hallway.
-I had wondered about the signs I saw outside and when I read the note I had to smile.
+Maybe it was all those flags greeting us.

 My New Year's Resolution for 2014 was to start documenting some of the memorable overnights I've had in some very odd and curious motels and hotels.
 Like the adventures in my Dining Blog, I have learned to enjoy the surprises that happen when you step out of the comfort zone, far away from the well-known chains.